-Spicy Pecan-Crusted Sweet Potato Balls are seasoned, mashed sweet potatoes formed into balls, rolled in a spicy egg white mixture and finally, coated with chopped pecans.
-These are a delicious make-ahead alternative to marshmallow, butter, and sugar-laden sweet potato casseroles.
+Spicy Pecan-Crusted Sweet Potato Balls are seasoned, mashed sweet potatoes formed into balls, rolled in a spicy egg white mixture, then coated with pecans.
 Grain-free and gluten-free.

 Consequently, I find myself with an overabundance of sweet potatoes around Thanksgiving.
 It’s a great problem.

 Several years ago, my friend Debbie came to my rescue with her recipe for Sweet Potato Balls.
 After making it her way for a few years, I completely revised the recipe.
 You may have noticed how I like to do that.

 What Makes These Spicy Pecan-Crusted Sweet Potato Balls Special?